openhab/openhab-docs/rules/concepts.md

 ## Comprehensive Examples

-These following code snippets implement the examples from the top of this page using UI rules, [JS Scripting](https://openhab.org/addons/automation/jsscripting) and [DSL rules](/docs/configuration/rules-dsl).
+These following code snippets implement the examples from the top of this page using UI rules, [JRuby Scripting](/addons/automation/jrubyscripting/), [JS Scripting](https://openhab.org/addons/automation/jsscripting) and [DSL rules](/docs/configuration/rules-dsl).

 The code from the JS Scripting examples can be used in file-based scripts that are created inside the `/automation/js` folder and have `.js` as their file extension.
 The same applies for the JRuby examples, but they have to be placed inside `/automation/jsr223/ruby/personal` with `.rb` as the file extension.